19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/DC.md

 ## Knowledge

-Unless there is a good reason otherwise, the GM should inform the players of the DC of the task they are trying to attempt.
+Unless there is a good reason otherwise, the GM informs the players of the DC of a task they are trying to attempt prior to attempting it.